bostontrader/bookwerx-core/README.md

 5.  transaction_id does not reference an existing transaction
 6.  account_id does not reference an existing account
 7.  currency_id does not reference an existing currency

-Authentication:

-1. Using the key API generate a Key and a Secret pair.

-2. When calling to the private API send 'sig' as a header where 'sig' = HMAC-SHA512 encoding of the body, using the secret.

-3. The body should contain the key and the signature means that the sender has the secret.
-This should still be sent via HTTPS.

-4. Every collection is filtered on the key.

-the the Key in the header and tthe he body of the message The query's POST data signed by your key's "secret" according to the HMAC-SHA512 method.